FrogIntel/frogintel/README.md

 # The Conscious Vibe

 Followed by the head dev for many years who witnessed the shadowbanning of this remarkable music channel.
-Embraced with 432hz & 528hz nusic mixes ranging from chillstep to drum and bass.
+Embraced with 432hz & 528hz music mixes ranging from chillstep to drum and bass.

 https://github.com/FrogIntel/frogintel/assets/142356943/43fa7cba-a888-4b0d-9c5d-25ef64be37c6